caoruicn1/My-Notes/Notes/Equity_Market.md

     \end{align}$$

 - **Return on Invested Capital(ROIC)**
-    - If short，then we should minus dividends.
+    - If short,then we should minus dividends.
     - Usually Dividend means dividend per share, so we should multiply #shares.

     $$\begin{align}